mostafaadawy/argon_tinker_from_scratch/README.md

 ## the argon documentation and startup
  can find [here](https://argon-dashboard-laravel.creative-tim.com/docs/getting-started/installation.html#starter-template)

+## Installation

+After initializing a fresh instance of Laravel (and making all the necessary configurations), install the preset using one of the provided methods:
+Via composer
+- Cd to your Laravel app
+- Type in your terminal: `composer require laravel/ui` and `php artisan ui vue --auth`
+- Install this preset via `composer require laravel-frontend-presets/argon`.
+No need to register the service provider.
+Laravel 5.5 & up can auto detect the package.
+- Run `php artisan ui argon` command to install the Argon preset.
+This will install all the necessary assets and also the custom auth views, it will also add the auth route in routes/web.php (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)
+- In your terminal run `composer dump-autoload` or  `composer du`
+- Run `php artisan migrate --seed` to create basic users table

+## By using the archive

+- In your application's root create a presets folder
+- Download an archive of the repo and unzip it
+- Copy and paste argon-master folder in presets (created in step 2) and rename it to argon
+- Open composer.json file
+- Add "LaravelFrontendPresets\\ArgonPreset\\": "presets/argon/src" to autoload/psr-4 and to autoload-dev/psr-4
+- Add LaravelFrontendPresets\ArgonPreset\ArgonPresetServiceProvider::class to config/app.php file
+- Type in your terminal: composer require laravel/ui and php artisan ui vue --auth
+- In your terminal run composer dump-autoload
+- Run php artisan ui argon command to install the Argon preset.
+This will install all the necessary assets and also the custom auth views, it will also add the auth route in routes/web.php (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)
+- Run php artisan migrate --seed to create basic users table

 ## Usage

 Register a user or login using admin@argon.com and secret and start testing the preset (make sure to run the migrations and seeders for these credentials to be available).